SinclairHudson/RePaint/README.md

 ![ten samples](img/ten_samples.png)

 If you use this repository, please cite the original authors.
-These ideas are not mine, I'm just implementing them in a way that makes sense to me.
+These ideas are not mine, I'm just implementing them in a way that makes sense to me, and in a way that cna be easily extended and applied.

 ## Requirements